How Many Breast Milk Storage Bags Do I Need?

 - How many breast milk bags do I need?

 As a new mum, and if you are not able to breastfeed, you may be considering the different ways to store your breast milk.
-If you decide to use breast milk storage bags, you may be wondering just how many breast milk bags do I need?
-In this article, we will give advice about how to use our storage bags, how to store them and tips about how many you will need.
+However, if you decide to use breast milk storage bags, you may be wondering just how many breast milk bags do I need?
+In this article, we will give advice about how to use our storage bags, how to store them and some tips about how many you will need.

 Why use breast milk storage bags?